 with the name of the file you uploaded.

-For information about limiting access to your files, see Limiting access to web pages
+For information about limiting access to your files, see Controlling Web Page Access.

-You have the following options for publicizing your personal home page:
+You have the following options for publicizing your individual home page:

 - If you have a file named